• Request Info

 Associate Professor

 John began his academic career at Western Kentucky University, where he completed a B.S. degree in 2010.
 He then joined the laboratory of Professor Christopher Bielawski at the University of Texas at Austin.
 During his graduate career, John developed new tools to understand how chemical transformations within polymeric matrices are facilitated by the action of mechanical force.
 Following the completion of his Ph.D. in 2014, John began his postdoctoral studies under the guidance of Professor Dean Toste at the University of California, Berkeley.
 During his tenure at Berkeley, John explored the synthesis and reactivity of trifluoromethyl iodonium salts.
-He joined the faculty at the University of Tennessee as an Assistant Professor in 2017.
+He joined the faculty at the University of Tennessee in 2017.

 Education